Overview of Medical Colleges

 |University of California - San Francisco||Faculty members include a Macy Faculty Scholar||San Francisco, CA|

-|University of North Carolina at Chapel Hill||North Carolina Area Health Education Centers (AHEC) program||Chapel Hill, NC|
+|University of North Carolina at Chapel Hill||Home to the North Carolina Area Health Education Centers (AHEC) program||Chapel Hill, NC|

-|University of Pennsylvania||Emphasizes research in pancreatic cancer treatment, Alzheimer's and gene therapy for HIV patients||Philadelphia, PA|
+|University of Pennsylvania||Emphasizes research in pancreatic cancer treatment, Alzheimer's, and gene therapy for HIV patients||Philadelphia, PA|

-|Washington University in St. Louis||BioMed 21 program, which researches solutions for current diseases||Saint Louis, MO|
+|Washington University in St. Louis||Has the BioMed 21 program, which researches solutions for current diseases||Saint Louis, MO|